-- 1. The IRB Chair is responsible for leading convened IRB meetings as a voting member when the NIH IRB is the Reviewing IRB.
-In addition to the responsibilities for all IRB members noted in section E.2. below, the Chair's responsibilities include, but are not limited to the following: - a.
-If requested by OHSRP, identifying the expertise needed to comprise the IRB and recommend potential members. - b.
+- a.
+The IRB Chair is responsible for leading convened IRB meetings as a voting member when the NIH IRB is the Reviewing IRB.
+In addition to the responsibilities for all IRB members noted in section E.2. below, the Chair's responsibilities include, but are not limited to the following: - I. If requested, identifying the expertise needed to comprise the IRB and recommend potential members. - II.
 Determine if a consultant is needed to supplement the expertise of the IRB.
-(This task may be delegated to another board member or to IRBO staff.) - c.
-Direct the discussion and proceedings of the convened IRB, with the assistance of the IRBO Staff, to keep discussion focused on the criteria for approval and on the established agenda, and to ensure that meeting procedures are followed. - d.
+(This task may be delegated to another board member or to IRBO staff.) - III.
+Direct the discussion and proceedings of the convened IRB, with the assistance of the IRBO Staff, to keep discussion focused on the criteria for approval and on the established agenda, and to ensure that meeting procedures are followed. - IV.
 Conduct or delegate the authority to review projects that qualify for review by expedited procedures.
-(45 CFR 46.110(b)(2)) - e.
-Provide consultation to PIs as needed. - f.
-Provide additional consultation to the IRBO staff as requested. - 2.
-All NIH IRB members, including the IRB Chair, are responsible for determining that the rights and welfare of human subjects in research are adequately protected.
-This includes but is not limited to the following actions: - a.
-Attending IRB meetings at least once per month, as feasible.
+(45 CFR 46.110(b)(2)) - V. Provide consultation to PIs as needed. - VI.
+Provide additional consultation to the members and to IRBO staff as requested.

+2. NIH IRB Member Responsibilities